 Dollarama's retail supply chain is multi-tiered, dynamic and complex.
 The Corporation's sourcing strategy blends directly imported merchandise from overseas and products sourced from North American vendors.
-In Fiscal 2024, overseas imports, mainly from China but overall from over 25 different countries, and products sourced from North American vendors accounted for 48% and 52% of the total procurement volume, respectively.
+The Corporation directly imports products from over 25 countries, with the vast majority of its imports originating from China.
+During Fiscal 2025, overseas direct imports accounted for 47% of total procurement volume, while 53% was procured from North American vendors.